Or, consider other cards for 50,000 more miles or points that transfer into United miles with additional flexibility for your everyday spending.

 The card is pretty basic, but has a couple of twists.

 The most interesting is that you earn 1.5x miles on all international purchases, and with no foreign transaction fees that makes it tempting for spending when you’re abroad.

-The card also earns 1.5x miles on all dining and 2x miles on Cathay Pacific purchases.
+The card also earns 1.5x miles on all dining and 2x miles on Cathay Pacific in-flight purchases.

 The only other benefit of note is Green level Marco Polo Club membership.